 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Hollysys Automation Technolo.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how HOLI stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Electronic Equipment/Instruments industry.
+We show how HOLI stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Other Commercial and Service Industry Machinery Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.